Kandeel4411/RedditWallpaperBot/README.md

   ` pip install pipenv`

   * Open the extracted folder in terminal and run pipenv install. <br>
-  ` cd RedditWallpaperBot && pipenv install `
+  ` cd RedditWallpaperBot-master && pipenv install `

  #### Or: